wujy28/tp/docs/UserGuide.md

 - Easy-to-follow command summaries and guides for efficient navigation

 A&E combines the simplicity of a CLI with the visual cues of a Graphical User Interface (GUI), offering you the best of both worlds.
-If you're comfortable with typing and looking for speed and efficiency in patient management, A&E is tailored just for you.
+If you're comfortable typing and looking for speed and efficiency in patient management, A&E is tailored just for you.

 This User Guide is designed to help you, whether you're a newcomer or an experienced user, to harness the full potential